-Borrowing against the equity in your home can be a good way to the access funds you need to pay for big purchases, college expenses, or home improvement.
+Borrowing against the equity in your home can be a good way to access funds you need to pay for big purchases, college expenses, or home improvements.
 But most home equity loans require you to make monthly payments.
 Patch Homes works differently.

 Patch Homes offers a shared equity contract.
 Instead of paying a monthly payment or paying interest for the privilege of borrowing, you instead agree to let Patch share a portion of profits that come from your home’s rising value.

-This patch Home review will help you decide if the lender is right for you.
+This Patch Homes review will help you decide if the lender is right for you.

 In this review: